mefengl/what-i-read/README.md

 https://www.amitmerchant.com/put-the-secondary-sidebar-of-vs-code-to-good-use/ , looks nice to put outline in another sidebar

 https://ark-invest.com/home-thank-you-big-ideas-2023 , amazing ppts to show the progress of humanity

+10

+https://www.smashingmagazine.com/2023/01/key-good-component-design-selfishness/ , very good article about a right mindset of component design, what really should a button, a header, a footer do, etc.

+13

+https://davidamos.dev/chatgpt-is-an-extra-ordinary-python-programmer/ , great usage of ChatGPT to write program, just like writing an essay, let ChatGPT fill the outline

+https://fs.blog/knowledge-project-podcast/kunal-shah/ , the insight of Indian society is interesting